vue-gl/vue-gl/docs/index.md

     });
 </script>
 ```
-You can also get install via npm.
+You can also get install via npm (in the future).
 The three.js module will be installed as a dependency.
 ```
 npm install --save vue vue-gl
 ```